zboni2/CyberSecurity-Blog/README.md

 ## 📚 Table of Contents

 - [Earth CTF Walkthrough](EarthCTF.html) - A detailed guide on solving the "Earth" machine from VulnHub's Planets series
+- [VirtualBox Hacking Lab](dhcpVB.html) - Step-by-step guide to setting up a VirtualBox environment with internal networking and DHCP
 - [Phishing Detection Guide](detectPhish.html) - Comprehensive guide on detecting phishing attempts

 ## 🌟 Features